Should I Stay or Should I Go: Stellar Wind Retention and Expulsion in Massive Star Clusters: Further Considerations

 \subsection{Intercluster Heating Sources}

 In addition to altering the cooling curves, the inclusion of additional cluster heating sources may prevent effective gas retention in our simulations.
 We address this problem here by artificially increasing the energy input rate: $q_{\epsilon,{\rm new}} = (1+H)q_\epsilon = (1+H)\frac{1}{2} q_m(r)v_w^2$.
 Under this assumption, the additional heating sources follow the potential's stellar distribution.
+Such a heating source could be, for example, the result of including the extra velocity dispersion term to the energy relation shown in equation \ref{eq:energy} by setting $H\approx1$.

 Figure \ref{fig:heating} shows the effects of the additional heat input in one of our otherwise star forming simulations.
 For $H < 2.0$, the gas in the simulation still collapses, triggering star formation.
 For larger values, on the other hand, the cluster is unable to effectively retain the gas and, as a result, star formation never ensues.
 By integrating $q_{\epsilon,{\rm new}}$ over the cluster's core for $H=2.0$, we derive the total energy input rate required to overturn the central mass build up, which for this simulation is about $10^{35} \, {\rm erg s^{-1}}$.

 In many cases, the additional energy injection sources might not follow the stellar distribution.
 As an example, let's compare the heat distribution expected from accreting neutron stars under the assumption that the accretion feedback is proportional to the Bondi accretion rate: $q_{\epsilon,{\rm ns}} \propto \dot{M} \propto \rho(r) T(r)^{-3/2}$ \citep{bondi}.
 Using the volume-averaged density and temperature in the cluster core, $\bar{\rho} \approx 10^{-22} \, {\rm g\; cm^{-3}}$ and $\bar{T} \approx 10^4$K, we derive the average luminosity of a single, accreting neutron star: $L_{NS} \approx 10^{33} \, {\rm ergs\; s^{-1}}$.
 This implies that $\gtrsim$ 100 accreting neutron stars are required to reside in the cluster's core in order to significantly offset its cooling properties.
 However, to accurately test this phenomena a multi-dimensional approach would be required as feedback would not necessarily act as a simple heating prescription.